meceqs/meceqs/docs/typed-handling.md

             // This interceptor will use the lifecycle from the DI framework. options.Interceptors.AddService<SingletonHandleInterceptor>();

-            // This will tell the filter to throw if there's no handler for a message.
+            // This will tell the middleware to throw if there's no handler for a message.
             // (this is the default behavior)
             options.ThrowOnUnknownMessage();

-            // This would tell the filter to ignore messages without a handler.
+            // This would tell the middleware to ignore messages without a handler.
             //options.SkipUnknownMessages();
         });
     });